 Given the increase in anxiety and division in the world today, the chances for conflict at work have increased.
-Despite best intentions, sometimes different personalities, heavy workloads, lack of respect, and cultural differences can lead to conflicts with coworkers or customers.
+Despite best intentions, sometimes different personalities, heavy workloads, lack of respect, and cultural differences can lead to non-productive conflicts with coworkers or customers.
 According to a survey by CPP Inc of 5,000 full-time employees in nine countries, 85% of employees deal with conflict at work.
 This same study found that US workers spend more than 2.5 hours per week in a conflict.
-The estimated impact of conflict in America is well over $1.5 billion annually, not to mention the emotional and psychological costs on the workforce.
+The estimated impact of non-productive conflict in America is well over $1.5 billion annually, not to mention the emotional and psychological costs on the workforce.
 Beyond employee productivity and wellbeing, a study by the Chartered Institute for Personnel and Development of 2195 UK employees found that one in ten cases of conflict results in employee turnover.
 Of course, it is natural to want to minimize workplace conflict.
-Still, it is necessary to manage conflict and realize that conflict can have many positive outcomes.
+Still, it is necessary to manage conflict and realize that productive conflict can have many positive outcomes.

 When you hear the word conflict, do you have mostly positive or negative feelings?
 Many people tend to have negative feelings associated with the word.
 However, conflict is not necessarily referring to aggressive confrontations or arguments.
 Conflict could mean a heated argument or a simple difference of opinion.
 The distinction lies in the importance of the issue and the amount of energy you put into it.
 Conflict is not a sign of failure, but when it is avoided or ignored, we make it something worse.

-Constructive conflict is an open exchange of conflicting or differing ideas.
+Productive conflict is an open exchange of conflicting or differing ideas.
 Parties feel equally heard, respected, and unafraid to voice dissenting opinions to reach a mutually comfortable resolution.

 Even though conflict may be uncomfortable, it is productive to have ideas challenged so we can learn and grow.